eric-whitestarresearch/dev-lab-iac/README.md

 # dev-lab-iac
-IAC for the development lab
+IAC used to provision lab.